 - Pass a written exam.
 The multiple-choice test covers all components of the driving process including rules of the road, sign recognition, emergency procedures, and safe driving tips.
 All of the material on the test is taken directly from the Colorado Driver Handbook.

 Driver Education Permit

-This permit is offered to minors between ages age 15 years and 15 and 6 months.
+This permit is offered to minors between ages 15 years old and 15 and 6 months.
 It is about the earliest document you can finagle when cresting the almost-legal driving age.
 The big prerequisite here is a filled out Affidavit of Enrollment in Driver Education, which is with the Affidavit of Liability and Guardianship form.
 This lets the folks at the driver license office know that you've signed up for a driver training course.
 These programs are offered by various third-party companies accredited by the state.